kwabenasapong/openpldoc/manual/source/configure_shortcuts.rst

 Customize Shortcuts
 ===================

-OpenLP gives you the option to use keyboard shortcuts either by changing the default primary ones already assigned or by adding an alternate shortcut that will work alongside the primary shortcut.
+OpenLP gives you the ability to use keyboard shortcuts either by changing the default primary ones already assigned or by adding an alternate shortcut that will work alongside the primary shortcut.